HasnathJami/My_Day/README.md

 # My_Day
-An android app  about setting goals and task scheduling.

 Here, an user can set his goals by adding list of to-do tasks.
 He/she can update his regular task list and delete if needed.